jerdog/streamlining-devex-slidev/slides.md

 </v-clicks>

 <!--
-Then, we have seen the rise of the cloud and the arrival of cloud-based IDEs: The first was PHPanywhere (eventually becoming CodeAnywhere) in 2009, followed by Cloud9 in 2010 (before AWS bought it in 2016), Glitch (2018), GitPod (2019), GitHub Codespaces (2020), and Google’s Project IDX (2024).
+Then, we have seen the rise of the cloud and the arrival of cloud-based IDEs: The first was [click] PHPanywhere (eventually becoming CodeAnywhere) in 2009, [click] followed by Cloud9 in 2010 (before AWS bought it in 2016), [click] Glitch (2018), [click] GitPod (2019), [click] GitHub Codespaces (2020), and [click] Google’s Project IDX (2024).
 They've really changed the game by offering fully configured development environments in the cloud, accessible from anywhere, reducing the need for complex local setup.
 We went from this sentiment about IDEs...-->

 ---